 Alternative treatments of sarcoids include:

-- The use of ‘AW4LUDES’ cream, produced at Liverpool University following a referring from us.
+- The use of ‘AW4LUDES’ cream, produced at Liverpool University.
 This can only be applied by vets due to its toxic effects.
-This methosd is not suitable for some sarcoids.
+This method is not suitable for some sarcoids.

 - Sarcoids can be removed surgically although great care must be taken to reduce the risks of leaving some sarcoid behind, or actually spreading the sarcoid around the area at time of surgery.
 This risk is reduced if a laser is used instead of a normal scalpel blade.

 - Other treatments include radiation, injecting the sarcoid with BCG vaccine and the application of a strangulating band.